cbstange/visit-vienna/README.md

 ![Responsive Mockup](.//assets/images/readme-responsive.png)

+## Planning
+Before starting the project, I went through my old photos of living in Vienna for inspiration and also researched a number of Vienna travel websites.
+I used Balsamiq to create a
+[wireframe](.//assets/planning/Visit%20Vienna%20.pdf) which can be found in the planning folder in "assets".

 ## Existing Features:
 - ### Navigation Bar
   - Featured on all four pages, the navigation bar is fully responsive and includes a image that brings you back to the home screen and links for all other pages: Attractions, Restaurants and Outdoors.